cancel icon

 Jot down when these started, what makes them better or worse, and how they affect your work, family, or hobbies.
 This detail helps the doctor build a clearer picture.

-For genuine emergencies, sudden inability to move a limb, severe trauma, or loss of sensation, attend A&E or call 999.
+For genuine emergencies, such as sudden inability to move a limb, severe trauma, or loss of sensation, attend A&E or call 999.

 Before you can choose a treatment, you need to understand what’s actually wrong.
 Ask your consultant:

 • What is my diagnosis in plain language?
-(Not the medical term, if you don’t understand it, ask them to explain.)
+If you don’t understand the medical term, ask them to explain.

 • Which structure is causing my symptoms: bone, joint, disc, nerve, or tendon?